Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 Two cases?
 Exactly!
 A charging case with battery for transmitter and receiver and a case for accessories such as windscreens, lavalier microphones, etc. This can be practical, but DJI has also found a good solution for Mic 2: A bag in which the charging case and accessories fit, so you only have to think about a bag.

 The Wireless Pro can record 40(!) hours in 32-bit float internally, which is more than enough.
 It is also the only device that is timecode compatible, which makes synchronizing audio and video a breeze!
-Click here for our Røde Wireless Pro test.
+Click here for our Røde Wireless Pro Review.

 ★★★★★